 The analytes present in deposition and soil water samples and in soil extracts are mainly in ionic form.
 This enables the use of at least two checks on the consistency of the analysis results obtained for individual samples: i.e. the calculation of the ion balance, and comparison of the measured conductivity with the conductivity calculated from the sum of each ion.
 A third consistency test, which is only valid for deposition samples, employs the ratio between the Na+ and Cl- concentrations, which should normally be relatively close to the value in seawater.
 A fourth check, aimed at identifying analytical errors, is based on the relationship between the different forms of nitrogen analysed.
-Other statistical procedures that employ the relationship between the datasets.
-These are based on the relative similarity of the ratio between certain ions in deposition samples, due to their common origin (e.g. Na+ and Cl- from sea spray, $SO_4^{2^-}$ and NO_3^{-} from combustion processes, Ca^{++} and alkalinity from soil dust).
+Other statistical procedures that employ the relationship between the equivalent sum of ions (cations, anions) and conductivity can be applied to the datasets.
+These are based on the relative similarity of the ratio between certain ions in deposition samples, due to their common origin (e.g. Na+ and Cl- from sea spray, SO42- and NO3- from combustion processes, Ca++ and alkalinity from soil dust).
 However, these methods require a relatively large set of data for the same type of precipitation before they can be applied to the results of single analyses in order to identify outlier values.